Posts

 Image

-Marginalism, and Marginal Analysis: derived from the fractal (?)
+Marginalism and Marginal Analysis are derived from the fractal (?)
 Update May 2017 This is by far my best idea; I have written it up in a working paper at my academia.edu and vixra , and named it: Quantum Mechanics, Information and Knowledge, all Aspects of Fractal Geometry and Revealed in an Understanding of Marginal Economics.
-I shall post the Abstract, followed by the original post, followed by the paper.
+I shall post the abstract, followed by the original post, and then the paper.
 I hope to have some collaboration and review my work in time.
 Abstract Fractal geometry is found universally and is said to be one of the best descriptions of our reality – from clouds and trees to market price behaviour.
-As a fractal structure emerges – the repeating of a simple rule – it appears to share direct properties familiar to classical economics, including production, consumption, and equilibrium.
-This paper was an investigation into whether the mathematical principles behind ‘the market’ – known as marginalism – is an aspect or manifestation of a fractal geom
+As a fractal structure emerges – repeating a simple rule – it appears to share direct properties familiar to classical economics, including production, consumption, and equilibrium.
+This paper investigated whether the mathematical principles behind ‘the market’ – known as marginalism – is an aspect or manifestation of a fractal geometry or attr...

 ePublic Goods.
 Is the internet making new public goods?